Edging - 7.5/10

-- Struggles with edges
+- Struggles with small edges

-Step aside Solutions, the Agro has fast become my go-to bouldering shoe.
+Summary: Step aside Solutions, the Agro has fast become my go-to bouldering shoe.
 While they feel at home on the overhangs, they are also more than capable of handling your vertical problems.
 I would suggest leaving the Agros at home for your next trad expedition though.